Condition updated on October 22nd, 2018

 - Family history of postpartum depression or other mental health issues

 It is important to take postpartum depression seriously.
 Leaving a case untreated can have devastating consequences.
+Postpartum depression can last for months, and can have permanent consequences if not properly treated.
 Fortunately, medical and mental health professionals are well equipped to treat postpartum depression.
-Treatment options include:

 - Talk therapy.
 Talk therapy has proven to be effective in reducing symptoms of postpartum depression.
 Talk therapy can also help the mother build a support system and safety plan.